Vacation Requests

 - If employee is terminated for violating Behavioral Policies, the unused vacation time is forfeited.

-Pay in lieu of vacation
+Pay in lieu of Vacation

 The company will not pay employees for unused vacation except upon termination of their employment.